brandon9838/MIPS_project/README.md

 # MIPS_project
 ## Introduction
 This is the final project for the Digital Circuit Design course.
-The target is to implement a MIPS in verilog and synthesize, P&R the circuit.
+The target is to implement a MIPS in verilog and synthesize the circuit.
 For detail information about the design, please refer to MIPS_intro.pdf and DSD_FinalDescription.pdf in /spec_and_materials.
 ## Design Details
 Please refer to MIPS project.pdf for design details.
 ## Usage